GautamRaj-12/obsidian-git-sync/docker/docker.md

 - Only need to run docker command and configure docker runtime on server.
 - No environmental configuration for separate things on server.
 ## What is a container(technically)?
 -  A container is made up of images.
 We have layers of stacked images on top of each other.
-And at the base of most of the containers, we would have a ***linux based image***(mostly alpine - for small siz)
+And at the base of most of the containers, we would have a ***linux based image***(mostly alpine - for small sizes).
+- So on top of the base image, we will have ***application image***.
+There will be intermediary images.